abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_10_Refcounting_GC/Chapter_10.md

     - Once is 0 that memory goes back to the O.S.

-    - Inability to track cicles.
+    - Inability to track cycles.

-    - Everytime an operation is done all the objects have to be modified.
+    - Every time an operation is done all the objects have to be modified.
   </details>

 - <details open>